dcf21/star-charter/README.md

 [ephemerisCompute](https://github.com/dcf21/ephemeris-compute-de430) is also
 installed.

-`StarCharter` was written to produce all of the star charts on the website
+`StarCharter` was written to produce all the star charts on the website
 <https://in-the-sky.org>, which is maintained by the author.

 ### Supported operating systems